 THREE EXAMPLES OF NIGHT PHOTOGRAPHY SETTINGS

 Here are some examples to walk you through how to adjust your manual settings for night photography.
-I took these photos in the middle of the night at an I Heart Faces photography conference.
-I was walking through this beautiful courtyard area, and really wanted to capture the pretty lights reflecting in the lake!
+I took these photos in the middle of the night I was walking through this beautiful courtyard area and wanted to capture the pretty lights reflecting in the lake!

 1. Playing with Shutter Speed and Aperture To Get the Right Exposure